stamnosslin/alexis109/auditory_modeling/readme.txt

 ici = 8 matrices, one for each of these inter-click-intervals (ICI):
       0.125, 0.25, 0.5, 1, 2, 4, 8, 16 ms
-cf = 31 rows: gammatone center-frequency
+cf = 30 rows: gammatone center-frequency (from 0.1 to 7.3 kHz)
 output = 5 columns: gammatone center-frequency, peak-crosscorr-unrestr,
                     peak-cross-corr-restr, ild, centroid-crosscorr